patience4711/RPI-APS-inverters/README.md

 ![housing](https://user-images.githubusercontent.com/12282915/150977290-19a81da7-0c82-4eb8-9522-89a74197bcea.jpg)

 A software for a Raspberry pi Zero and other Raspberry models to read the production of APS inverters yc600 and qs1.
 I should mention that the basics (the zigbee communication) has been reverse engineered by others who shared their results here: https://github.com/Koenkk/zigbee2mqtt/issues/4221<br>
 A very important detail is the software running on the zigbee module, developped by @kadzsol.
+**NEW** The implementation of the DS3 inverter is comming soon.

 ## IMPORTANT TO KNOW
 People keep asking for the ssh login, this is 'root' and 'mies'.
 Please be aware that this is known to the whole world now.